Francesca & Harry After "Too Hot To Handle Has Been A Whirlwind Of Trips & Matching Tattoos

 While you may currently be living that Too Hot To Handle life, one couple from the Netflix reality show is living it up.
 And no, it’s not Sharron Townsend and Rhonda Paul.
 It’s rule-breaking duo Francesca Farago and Harry Jowsey, who are traveling the world and getting matching tattoos.

 Peruse Francesca and Harry’s socials and you’ll see that they are very much Instagram official and still all over each other.
 Luckily, this time their kisses won’t cost them and everyone else loads of cash.
-They do seem to be going for broke with some of their honeymoon phase destinations, however.
+They do seem to be going for broke with some of their honeymoon-phase destinations, however.

 Advertisement